microsoft/SmartHotel360-MixedReality/README.md

 ## Getting Started

-SmartHotel360 deployed a new mixed Reality solution built on top of **Azure Spatial Anchors** that is compatible with Android and HoloLens devices through Unity to visualize the information of the hotel room sensors used in the Internet of Things (IoT) solutions mentioned below.
+SmartHotel360 deployed a new Mixed Reality solution built on top of **Azure Spatial Anchors** that is compatible with Android and HoloLens devices through Unity to visualize the information of the hotel room sensors used in the Internet of Things (IoT) solutions mentioned below.

 ## Demo Scripts